DaltonCarter/C-Plus-Plus-Projects-and-Exercises/README.md

  ## Second Lessons:

  > I decided not to download the source code for this section, instead opting to type out my notes, and then code out what was being demonstrated on screen myself.
-While all of this is still the instructors code, strictly speakin,g I at least got the practice of typing this stuff out myself, and it helped.
+While all of this is still the instructors code, strictly speaking I at least got the practice of typing this stuff out myself, and it helped.
 I was able to complete the section challenge while it was being explained.
 So I guess I will be doing this more in the future even though it greatly increased the lesson time due to pausing and rewinding.